XPRESSyourself/XPRESSpipe/docs/index.rst

 |
 | `XPRESSpipe <https://github.com/XPRESSyourself/XPRESSpipe>`_ and the `XPRESSyourself <https://github.com/XPRESSyourself/>`_ suite is developed and maintained by Jordan Berg in the `Rutter Lab <https://biochem.utah.edu/rutter/index.html>`_ @ the `University of Utah <https://www.utah.edu/>`_, along with other collaborators.
 |
-| If you have limited or no computational experience, please see our "Beginners" guide (link below)
+| If you have limited or no computational experience, please see our :ref:`beginners_link`

 =================
 Table of contents